Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: C**

-JavaScript is a **dynamically typed language**: we don't specify what types certain variables are.
+JavaScript is a **dynamically typed language**: we don\'t specify what types certain variables are.
 Values can automatically be converted into another type without you knowing, which is called _implicit type coercion_. **Coercion** is converting from one type into another.

 In this example, JavaScript converts the number `1` into a string, in order for the function to make sense and return a value.
 During the addition of a numeric type (`1`) and a string type (`'2'`), the number is treated as a string.
 We can concatenate strings like `"Hello" + "World"`, so What is happening here is `"1" + "2"` which returns `"12"`.